InContextReporting/slate/source/index.html.md

 Not Implemented
 ```

-ScribeBot is a transcription virtual assistant that listens for notes then aggregates and extracts notes from the notes for later retrieval
+ScribeBot is a transcription virtual assistant that listens for notes then aggregates and extracts data from the notes for later retrieval

 An example interaction might look like this: